akashd50/akashd50.github.io/README.md

 Jekyll provides a lot of built-in templates for creating such static websites quick and easy.
 Since the web-content is written in markdown, its easier to move this to a different source and its readable on its own, even without a markdown viewer.
 On the other hand, writing in html can be quite tedious and there's a lot of special formatting and tags you need to remember, which makes it inconvenient.

 2. Why is my resume theme not updating?
 After your select a theme through the Github's theme selector as shown above in the instructions, sometimes it may take a couple minutes for the page to update.
 Simply close and re-open the webpage, or just try reloading the page after a couple of minutes.
+If you'd like to learn more about Jekyll themes, [go here](https://jekyllrb.com/docs/themes/).